theodi/synthetic-data-tutorial/README.md

 The UK's Office of National Statistics has a great report on synthetic data and the [_Synthetic Data Spectrum_](https://www.ons.gov.uk/methodology/methodologicalpublications/generalmethodology/onsworkingpaperseries/onsmethodologyworkingpaperseriesnumber16syntheticdatapilot?utm_campaign=201903_UK_DataPolicyNetwork&utm_source=hs_email&utm_medium=email&utm_content=70377606&_hsenc=p2ANqtz-9W6ByBext_HsgkTPG1lw2JJ_utRoJSTIeVC5Z2lz3QkzwFQpZ0dp2ns9SZLPqxLJrgWzsjC_zt7FQcBvtIGoeSjZtwNg&_hsmi=70377606#synthetic-dataset-spectrum) section is very good in explaining the nuances in more detail.

-In this tutorial we'll create not one, not two, but *three* synthetic datasets, that are on a range across the synthetic data spectrum.
-To do this we'll be using the DataSynthetizer toolkit.
+In this tutorial we'll create not one, not two, but *three* synthetic datasets, that are on a range across the synthetic data spectrum: *Random*, *Independent* and *Correlated*.

+> In **correlated attribute mode**, we learn a differentially private Bayesian network capturing the correlation structure between attributes, then draw samples from this model to construct the result dataset.
+>
+> In cases where the correlated attribute mode is too computationally expensive or when there is insufficient data to derive a reasonable model, one can use **independent attribute mode**.
+In this mode, a histogram is derived for each attribute, noise is added to the histogram to achieve differential privacy, and then samples are drawn for each attribute.
+>
+> Finally, for cases of extremely sensitive data, one can use **random mode** that simply generates type-consistent random values for each attribute.

+We'll go through each of these now, moving along the synthetic data spectrum, in the order of random to independent to correlated.

+The toolkit we will be using to generate the three synthetic datasets is DataSynthetizer.

 ### DataSynthesizer